rabinnh/zig-vscode-linux/README.md

 1. Open VSCode
 2. Open the *Extensions* page either by clicking on the left panel icon or the menu View|Extensions
 3. Install the *Zig Language* extnesion.
-This should ask you if you want to install the Zig Language Server.
+This may ask you if you want to install the Zig Language Server.
 Answer 'Y'.
 4. NOTE: This will also install the Zig Language Server but best to answer 'Y' when installing the Zig Language.
 Install the *Zig Language Extras* extension.
 5. Create a Zig test project (a workspace with *zig init*)
 6. Make sure that the project builds.